lmenou/webarx/README.md

 ### Requirements :lock_with_ink_pen:
 The build of the software is cmake based.
 The following *needs* to be installed on the system:
-- OpenSSL, minimal version 2.8.3
 - CMake, minimal version 3.20
-- Git, minimal version 2.37 (to fetch third party libraries)
+- Git, minimal version 2.34 (to fetch third party libraries)
-- Boost, minimal version 1.78
+- Boost, minimal version 1.74

 The software is also using [CURL](https://curl.se/) under the hood, hence, you can speed up the build process by installing the latter.
 However, if not found,